jyax/CSE-434-Autonomous-Vehicles-Project/README.md

 ### Approach

-We plan to utilize YOLOv5 on pre-trained models for crosswalkks and pedestrians.
+We plan to utilize YOLOv5 on pre-trained models for crosswalks and pedestrians.
 We want to have the vehicle slow down when it detects either a pedestrian or crosswalk designation.
 If a pedestrian is detected close to the middle of our detection field, we will gradually slow down to a stop to prevent from hitting the pedestrian.

 ### Results

-To be determined.
+The turtlebot will hopefully provide insight into its accuracy to detect crosswalks and the accuracy to detect pedestrians.

 ### Conclusion

-To be determined.
+By properly detecting crosswalks and pedestrians, we would reduce the risk of collision with pedestrians.